You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Science 5 Harcourt Purple Tiger

 Fifth-grade Science is an intermediate introduction to the life, earth, and physical sciences.
 The most important part of teaching science in the early years is helping the student see the wonders of God’s world, and making him unafraid of the subject when he pursues in-depth science in later years.
 Children learn more from doing the experiments and investigations along with the reading of the textbook.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Science 6